-It is clear, however, that each type charge of any lepton constitutes a kind of leptonic current.
-According to the standard electroweak theory \cite{15}, the latter implies that the terms $f_{1l}$ and $f_{2l}$ describing the Coulomb scattering of leptons do not coincide with the corresponding size from those form factors which arise at their interactions with an interference field of emission of photon and weak neutral boson \cite{16}.
+It is clear, however, that each type of charge of any lepton constitutes a kind of leptonic current.
+According to the standard electroweak theory [18-20], the latter implies that the terms $f_{1l}$ and $f_{2l}$ describing the Coulomb scattering of leptons do not coincide with the corresponding sizes from those form factors which arise in their interactions with the interference field of emission of the photon and the weak boson \cite{21}.

 A given circumstance may serve as a certain indication to an explicit mass structure dependence of lepton universality.
-To decide this question one must apply to the processes on target nuclei, because they can shed light on nature of the identical lepton interactions.
+To solve this question one must refer to the processes on target nuclei, because they can shed light on the nature of the identical lepton interactions.

-Our present work is dedicated to the definition of a latent structure of the universal interactions of leptons with the Coulomb, weak and the electroweakly interference fields of emission and of a role in their formulation of the structural components of an electroweak mass.
-For this we investigate here the behavior of all types of leptons in the elastic scattering on a spinless nucleus as a consequence of the availability of Coulomb $m_{l}^{E}$ and weak $m_{l}^{W}$ masses and of electric $f_{1l}(0)$ charge, charge $r_{l}$ radius and magnetic $f_{2l}(0)$ moment of longitudinal polarized fermions with vector neutral $V_{l}$ currents.
+Our present work is dedicated to the definition of a latent structure of the universal interactions of leptons with the Coulomb, the weak and the electroweak interference fields of emission and of a role in their formation of the structural components of an electroweak mass.
+For this purpose we investigate here the behavior of all types of leptons in the elastic scattering on a spinless nucleus as a consequence of the availability of the Coulomb $m_{l}^{E}$ and weak $m_{l}^{W}$ masses and of the electric $f_{1l}(0)$ charge, charge $r_{l}$ radius and magnetic $f_{2l}(0)$ moment of longitudinal polarized fermions with vector weak $V_{l}$ currents.

-Insofar as the axial-vector $A_{l}$ currents are concerned, we will start from the requirement \cite{17} that the same particle possesses simultaneously only one of the currents, $V_{l}$ or $A_{l}$ but not of each of them.
-Our reasoning refer to those leptons, among which no fermions with $A_{l}$ currents.
+As far as the axial-vector $A_{l}$ currents are concerned, we will start from the requirement \cite{22} that the same particle possesses simultaneously only one of the currents, $V_{l}$ or $A_{l}$ but not both of them.
+Our reasoning refers to those leptons, among which there are no fermions with $A_{l}$ currents.

-The scattering of leptons by nuclei in the limit of one-boson exchange can be described by the matrix elements \cite{16}:
+The scattering of leptons by nuclei in the limit of one-boson exchange can be described by the matrix elements \cite{21}